Some mental blurs today. A bad day with good spots.

 All good spots.

-The “bad day” part of today was the persistent sore throat and some whack-a-mole nausea, which disaffected everything: appetite, voice, swallowing, breathing, thinking, dreaming.
+The “bad day” part of today was the persistent sore throat and some tidal nausea, which disaffected everything: appetite, voice, swallowing, breathing, thinking, dreaming.
 Nothing trivial, Doc.

 Learning how to isolate without losing the ability to incorporate?
 Well, it’s not always easy to know when to hold on and when to let go.